M66B/FairEmail/docs/FAQ-es-rES.md

 Los errores *... saludo inválido ...*, *... requiere una dirección válida ...* y *...
 Parámetro HELO no se ajusta a la sintaxis RFC ...* puede resolverse cambiando la configuración de identidad avanzada *Utilice la dirección IP local en lugar del nombre de host*.

-Los errores *...
-No se pudo conectar al host ...*, *...
-Conexión rechazada...* o *...
-Red inalcanzable ...* significa que FairEmail no pudo conectarse al servidor de correo.
+The error *...
+Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
+Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
+You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

 El error *...
-Host no resuelto ...* o "*...
-No se puede resolver el host ...* significa que la dirección del servidor de correo no se ha podido resolver.
-Esto puede ser causado por el bloqueo de anuncios o por un servidor [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) inaccesible o que no funciona correctamente.
+Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

 El error *...
-Software causó fin de conexión ...* significa que el servidor de correo o algo entre FairEmail y el servidor de correo terminó activamente una conexión existente.
-Esto puede suceder, por ejemplo, cuando la conectividad se perdió abruptamente.
-Un ejemplo típico es activar el modo vuelo.

-Los errores *...
-BYE Cerrando sesión...*, *...
-Conexión restablecida por el par ...* significa que el servidor de correo ha terminado activamente una conexión existente.
+Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

+The error *...
+Host is unresolved ...* or "*...
+Unable to resolve host ...* means that the address of the email server could not be resolved.
+This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 El error *...
-Conexión cerrada por el par ...* podría ser causada por un servidor de Exchange no actualizado, vea [aquí](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) para más información.
+Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
+This can for example happen when connectivity was abruptly lost.
+A typical example is turning on flight mode.

 Los errores *...
-Error de lectura ...*, *...
-Error de escritura ...*, *...
-Tiempo de lectura agotado ...*, *...
-Conexión rota...* significa que el servidor de correo electrónico ya no responde o que la conexión a internet es mala.
+BYE Logging out ...*, *...
+Connection reset by peer ...* mean that the email server actively terminated an existing connection.

 El error *...
-Fin inesperado de flujo de entrada zlib ...* significa que no todos los datos fueron recibidos, posiblemente debido a una conexión incorrecta o interrumpida.

-El error *... fallo de conexión ...* podría indicar [Demasiadas conexiones simultáneas](#user-content-faq23).

-La advertencia *...
-Codificación no soportada...* significa que el conjunto de caracteres del mensaje es desconocido o no soportado.
-FairEmail asumirá ISO-8859-1 (Latin1), que en la mayoría de los casos resultará en mostrar el mensaje correctamente.

-Por favor, [vea aquí](#user-content-faq4) para los errores *...
-No confiable ... no en el certificado ...*, *...
-Certificado de seguridad no válido (no se puede verificar la identidad del servidor) ...* o *...
+Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

+The errors *...
+Read error ...*, *...
+Write error ...*, *...
+Read timed out ...*, *...
+Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

+The error *...
+Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.

+The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

+The warning *...
+Unsupported encoding ...* means that the character set of the message is unknown or not supported.
+FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

+Please [see here](#user-content-faq4) for the errors *...
+Untrusted ... not in certificate ...*, *...
+Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*

-Por favor, [vea aquí](#user-content-faq127) para el error *...
-Argumento(s) HELO sintácticamente inválido(s) ...*.
+Please [see here](#user-content-faq127) for the error *...
+Syntactically invalid HELO argument(s) ...*.

-Por favor, [vea aquí](#user-content-faq41) para el error *...
-Handshake falló ...*.
+Please [see here](#user-content-faq41) for the error *...
+Handshake failed ...*.

-Vea [aquí](https://linux.die.net/man/3/connect) para saber qué significan los códigos de error como EHOSTUNREACH y ETIMEDOUT.

-Las causas posibles son:
+See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

+Possible causes are:

 * Un cortafuegos o router está bloqueando conexiones al servidor
 * El nombre de host o número de puerto no es válido